 COVID-19 is a new illness that can affect your lungs and airways.
 It's caused by a virus called coronavirus.
 It is a virus strain, first identified in Wuhan, Hubei Province, China that has spread in people since December 2019.

 The most common symptoms of coronavirus (COVID-19) are recent onset of:

 As with new viruses, researchers around the globe are working hard to understand COVID-19.
 Similar viruses are spread through respiratory droplets produced when an infected person coughs or sneezes.
 COVID-19 may spread when people are carrying the virus but are not showing any of the symptoms (cough, high temperature).
 People are thought to be most contagious when they are most symptomatic (the sickest).

 Researchers are currently working on a vaccine for COVID-19 but at present, there is no specific treatment and antibiotics do not help, as they do not work against viruses.

 There are things you can do to help reduce the risk of you and anyone you live with getting ill with COVID-19

-On 23 March 2020, the Prime Minister announced that we must all stay at home to prevent the spread of COVID-19 and to reduce the burden on the NHS.
+On 23 March 2020, the Prime Minister announced that we must all 'stay at home' to prevent the spread of COVID-19 and to reduce the burden on the NHS.
 On 10 May 2020, lockdown measures have begun to ease with the focus now on three key actions - wash hands, cover face and make space.

 You will have heard the terms social distancing, self-isolation and shielding used a lot at the moment.
 All are very important in order to protect you and others from COVID-19 but what are they, and which should you be doing?
 Find out more below.